lasseignelab/capture/README.md

 ```
 cap md5 [options] FILE...

-FILE... can be one or more file and/or directory specifications.
+FILE...
+One or more file and/or directory names or patterns.

 Options: